asher-k/MilkRA/README.md

 ## Visualizations
 We divide our approach to visualizations into two categories, _ad-hoc_ and _post-hoc_. _ad-hoc_ visualizations are produced at runtime from functions in `ml/plot.py` and provide context or results on a single experiment run.
 Our _post-hoc_ visuals found in `visuals/visuals.py` aggregate results over multiple runs or experiments and produce comparative figures.

 If you're looking for a visualization function, it's probably in `ml/plot.py` and is produced at runtime. _post-hoc_ visuals are only necessary when comparing hyperparameter settings on our baseline classification experiment.

-## Moving Forward
-There are several avenues worth exploring in future studies, as well as several current duties which should be finished prior to the concolusion of the contract.
-These include, though are not limited to:
-+ [x] Refactoring and documenting older code, specifically in `visuals/` and `preprocessing/`.
-+ [x] Improving stability of scripts by addressing active issues.
-+ [x] Composing a short (<5 page) document providing instructions and commentary on running ML scripts.
-+ [ ] Developing a clean format for figures and re-running experiments to obtain them.
-+ [x] Implementing a method for batched model loading in experiments.
-+ [x] Improving script exporting & logging clarities and directories.
-+ [ ] Expanding all scripts for more than 4-classes.
-+ [ ] Investigating angle measurement script and attempting to integrate it with our preprocessing.
-+ [x] Update functions in plots with asserts & clean-up any remaining TODOs.
-+ [x] Investigate the necessity of the command-line arguments only_acc and importance.
+Plus `visuals/visuals.py` is very deprecated and a headache to work with.
 Further research can involve:
 + Producing Self-attention Attribution visualizations per [Hao et al](https://arxiv.org/abs/2004.11207)
 + Improving stability of our Transformers by applying Admin initialization scheme per [Liu et al](https://arxiv.org/abs/2004.08249)